Paulins Kill

 Data Quality

 River conditions are community-verified.
-CFS ranges, difficulty ratings, and trip sections may not reflect every flow level or seasonal change.
+CFS ranges, difficulty ratings, and access points may not reflect every flow level or seasonal change.
 Always check current conditions, scout unfamiliar rapids, and paddle within your skill level.
-If you spot an error, use the Improve This River button at the top of the page — your local knowledge is what makes this atlas accurate.